Yassine-Chalati/Ventre_Vetement_Flutter/README.md

 # vente_vitment

 ## Marks
-you can test the AI integrated with andy images but for 3 category:
+you can test the AI integrated with any images chosen by you, but only for 3 category:
   ---> Jeans
   ---> Jacket
   ---> T-short